KBlair231/TheCodeCowboysKB/README.md

 - Ben Roth
 - Kaleb Lindon
 - Kyle Blair

-_See our contributors file for more details_
+_See the contributors file for more details_

 ## Project Overview:
 This repository contains the code and documentation for our senior project at Western Oregon University for the 2024-2025 school year.